Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 Strategy 4: Contrastive Domain Adaptation

-Contrastive learning provides a powerful alternative to adversarial approaches.
-The core idea: learn an embedding space where “normal” operation from any brand maps to similar representations, and “anomalous” patterns remain distinguishable regardless of which brand produced them.
+Contrastive learning offers a strong alternative to adversarial approaches.
+The core idea is to learn an embedding space in which “normal” operation from any brand maps to similar representations, while “anomalous” patterns remain distinguishable regardless of the brand that produced them.

-We use a Supervised Contrastive (SupCon) loss that pulls together embeddings of the same class (normal/anomaly) regardless of brand, while pushing apart embeddings of different classes:
+A Supervised Contrastive (SupCon) loss is used.
+It pulls together embeddings of the same class (normal or anomaly) regardless of brand, while pushing apart embeddings of different classes:

 class SupConDomainLoss(nn.Module):